drajk/game-of-life/README.md

 ## Installing

--   `yarn install` to install all dependencies
+-   `yarn` to install all dependencies

 ```sh
 yarn install